sdcurt/BGGN213/class05/class05.md

 ![](class05_files/figure-markdown_github/unnamed-chunk-1-4.png)

-If you did not set color parameters based on a variable applied to each observation, the default color scheme would retrun a plot like this:
+If you did not set color parameters based on a variable applied to each observation, the default color scheme would return a plot like this:
 ``` r
 #return to default palette setting:
 palette(ogpalette)